magento/devdocs/guides/v2.1/get-started/order/order-intro.md

 To complete this tutorial, you must install Magento CE 2.1.3 or later with sample data.
 The sample data defines a functional store, called Luma, that sells fitness clothing and accessories.
 The store does not provide any sandbox accounts for testing credit card payments, so transactions will be simulated using an offline payment method.

 The tutorial should take no more than 30 minutes to complete.
+It can be completed using the [Magento DevBox]({{page.baseurl}}install-gde/docker/docker-over.html).
+All steps in this tutorial have been tested and completed using the DevBox environment.

 ## Prerequisites
 {:.tutorial-before}

 To perform this tutorial, you must have the following tools and information:

-* **A Magento CE 2.1.3 (or later) instance with sample data installed.**  You can use the [Magento DevBox]({{page.baseurl}}install-gde/docker/docker-over.html) to quickly install a Magento development system.
-This tutorial works on the Magento DevBox.
+* **A Magento CE 2.1.3 (or later) instance with sample data installed.**  Refer to the [Get Started with Magento DevBox Beta](https://magento.com/tech-resources/download) to quickly install a Magento development system.

 * **A REST client.** You can use any REST client to send calls to Magento.
 [Postman](https://www.getpostman.com/){:target="_blank"} is recommended.